Communion of saints: Anglican Communion

+Methodism

 In Methodist theology, the communion of saints refers to the Church Militant and Church Triumphant.
 The Rev. Katie Shockley explains the communion of saints in the context of the Methodist sacrament of the Eucharist:

 The communion of saints is celebrated in Methodism during Allhallowtide, especially on All Saints' Day.

 Methodist theology affirms the "duty to observe, to pray for the Faithful Departed".
 John Wesley, the founder of Methodism, "taught the propriety of Praying for the Dead, practised it himself, provided Forms that others might."
-It affirms that the 'saints in paradise' have full access to occurrences on earth.
+It affirms that the "saints in paradise" have full access to occurrences on earth.